 Risk of contagion between banks is an important element of systemic risk.

-Risk of contagion between banks is thus an important element of systemic risk.
-Contagion in the banking system can typically be divided into direct and indirect contagion.
-Dision are to a very large extent directed at avoiding the failure of individual banks rather than the failure of the system as a whole.2 Even if indirect contagion may be hard to influence by regulation or supervision, that should not be the case when it comes to direct contagion.
+Although risk of contagion is crucial as a motive for a public interest in banking systems, it is striking how little this is reflected in regulatory systems.
+Regulation and supervision are to a very large extent directed at avoiding the failure of individual banks rather than the failure of the system as a whole.
+Even if indirect contagion may be hard to influence by regulation or supervision, that should not be the case when it comes to direct contagion.
 In the area of payment systems, the main focus of the authorities is on the possible contagion effects that may arise due to the construction of the system.
 A large majority of developed countries have during the 1990's been focused on using Real Time Gross Settlement (RTGS) and delivery versus payment (DvP) mechanisms for making payment and settlement systems robust to individual bank failures and diminishing direct contagion effects through the system.
 However, little attention has been paid to the contagion effects arising outside of the payment system.
 Many of the relevant inter-bank mar-